Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Experimental evaluation

 To better understand the mechanisms behind our proposed training strategy, we conduct a series of ablation studies.
 Our goal is to isolate the contribution of the core components of our objective function and to validate our design choices against plausible alternatives.
 We compare several training variations, evaluating their impact not only on the highest-rank model but, more importantly, on the average performance of the resulting lower-rank and interpolated sub-models.

 \textbf{Setup}.
-We use the same dataset and setup as in Sec. \ref{subsec:sns_performance}.
+We conduct our evaluation on an image classification task using a standard multi-layer perceptron (MLP) architecture.
+The dataset is CIFAR-10 throughout but we first map each image to a fixed feature representation using an ImageNet-pretrained backbone and then train only a small classifier on top of these frozen features (more details in Appendix \ref{subsec:details_cifar10}.
 We assess each method on three metrics: \textbf{(i)} the final test accuracy of the highest-rank (anchor) model; \textbf{(ii)} the average accuracy across all in-distribution (ID) sub-ranks evaluated during training; and \textbf{(iii)} the average accuracy across out-of-distribution (OOD) interpolated ranks not explicitly seen during training.
+All three variants—Logits Regularization, Residual Orthogonality, and Hidden Regularization—are implemented as independent ablations, each adding exactly one regularizer on top of the same anchor/variant “Two CEs’’ training setup, and they are never used concurrently.
+Details are in Appendix \ref{app:ablations_implementation}.
 The results are summarized in Table \ref{tab:ablations}.

 \textbf{Results}.
 Our analysis in Table \ref{tab:ablations} shows that the key to effective sub-model performance is the joint optimization of an anchor and a variant rank ("Two CEs").
 This simple objective acts as an implicit regularizer.
 In contrast, we found that adding explicit regularization terms on top of our proposed objective was either redundant or detrimental.
 This supports our claim that the joint optimization of multiple ranks is a sufficient mechanism for learning NSNs.